fivehills/Corpus-of-Chinese-run-on-sentences/README.md

 ## Contact

-For any questions or issues, please open an issue on GitHub or contact [Your Email](mailto:youremail@example.com).
+For any questions or issues, please open an issue on GitHub or contact [sharpksun@hotmail.com](mailto:sharpksun@hotmail.com).

 ---